 Video views: You can choose this model if you want people to watch your videos

-Lead generation: It is an advertising model where you can collect contact information from your audience with a form without leaving LinkedIn.
+Lead generation: It is an advertising model where you can collect your contact information with the help of a form without going out of your target audience.

-Website conversions: In this model, your campaign will be optimized according to the conversion action you will create with your website.
+Website conversions: Although it looks the same as website visits, your campaign will be optimized according to the conversion action you will create with your website in this campaign model.

 Job applicants: You can use this campaign model to inform LinkedIn users about relevant job opportunities in your company and to promote your job postings.

-After choosing the most suitable target for you, you will see a targeting area like the one below*.
+After choosing the most appropriate of these targets (we selected the most preferred website visits target in this example), you will see a targeting area like the one below.

-2- Location: After the Audience section, you determine the location where you will make your campaign from the Locations section.
-You can target specific countries, cities, and districts here.
+After the Audience section, you search the Locations section and determine the location where you will make your campaign.
+You can target specific countries, cities and districts here.

-3- Language: You also should make language targeting.
-The language option here means the language that LinkedIn users choose when using their LinkedIn account.
-You will have the option to choose only 1 language for a campaign.
+After location targeting, you should make language targeting from the Language section.
+The language option here is the language that LinkedIn users choose when using their LinkedIn account.
+You will have the option to choose only 1 single language for the campaign from this area.

 After the language selection, you come to the area where you will make your detailed audience targeting.

 Here, after clicking the "Narrow audience further (AND)" button, you will see 2 main audience targeting options called Audience Attributes and Matched Attributes.